 In this area you may see howler monkeys, white-faced capuchin monkeys and spider monkeys.
 Great green macaws also live in this area and we see them regularly fly over and sometimes perched in majestic cuipo trees.
 Other birds that occur in the area are the orange-collared manakin and lance-tailed manakin, black-hooded ant-shrike and the endemic brown-backed dove.
 Depending on the time of year, you can find flowering heliconias, orchids and bromeliads in the area.

-This trip leaves from Hotel Heliconia at 6.30 am and you will be back around 4.15 pm.
+This trip leaves from Heliconia B&B at 6.30 am and you will be back around 4.15 pm.

 The Summit Climb